6 Key Tips To Avoid Bricking Your Rooted Android Device

 #3 Make a Backup of Your Device

 Here’s where I screwed up.
 I deleted my internal backups to make room on the phone.
-Unfortunately, this meant I couldn’t restore from internal memory and had to rely on Fastboot and my WugFresh toolkit.
+Unfortunately, this meant I couldn’t restore from internal memory and had to rely on Fastboot and my WugFresh toolkit (broken link removed).
 While toolkits easily root Nexus devices , they can be problematic to work with.